teambit/docs/blog/getting-started-with-bit.md

 import { Image } from '@site/src/components/image'

-Let's get started with Bit and create a component that consumes another component, tag and version it and export it to the cloud and then use it in a React application.
+Let's get started with Bit and create a component that consumes another component, version and export it to the cloud and then use it in a React application.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7afMBwj5fR4?start=135" title="Let's Build with Bit" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>